ryanallen/words-of-my-perfect-teacher/README.md

 In summer, even the moonlight feels hot and burns them; in winter, even the sun feels icy cold.
 These sensations torture them terribly.

-Once, when [Srona](#srona-sronajat) was in the land of the [pretas](#preta), he found their avarice so poisonous that it gave him a fever and his mouth became completely dry.
+Once, when [Śroṇa](#śroṇa-śroṇajāt) was in the land of the [pretas](#preta), he found their avarice so poisonous that it gave him a fever and his mouth became completely dry.
 He came across an iron castle at whose door stood a terrifying somber figure with red eyes.

-"Where is there some water?"
-[Srona](#srona-sronajat) asked.
+"Where is there some water?" [Śroṇa](#śroṇa-śroṇajāt) asked.

 At these words, a crowd of [pretas](#preta), all looking like lumps of burnt wood, came milling around him, begging, "Great perfect being, give us water!"